SciLaD: A Large-Scale, Transparent, Reproducible Dataset for Natural Scientific Language Processing: Dataset Construction

 \paragraph{TEI XML to Text} The TEI XML to Text conversion was performed using a configurable streaming process to retain only minimal structure.
 During text processing, all paragraphs were collected, including captions, while formulas, equations, and table bodies were excluded.
 Equations and table content strongly depended on how the PDF file was created, making it challenging to assess proper quality extraction, avoiding a decrease of text quality.
 Within each paragraph, detected sentences were joined together, with a single space when necessary.
 References were maintained in the text through their original callout formats.
 During conversion, we computed weighted language detection scores aggregated from line-by-line results \cite{abadji2022towards} using an optimized version of fasttext \cite{joulin2016fasttext,burchell-etal-2023-open}.

 \paragraph{Filtering} The filtering was divided into two parts.
 We first filtered all non-English text from the corpus and then implemented a pipeline with Datatrove \cite{penedodatatrove}, a scalable open-source framework for data cleaning and preparation.
 Initial filtering was performed using the language-detection scores.
 All documents with a language detection confidence score below 80\% were excluded.
-This allowed the removal of all documents whose OCR output was deemed unreliable.
+This allowed the removal of all documents whose output was deemed unreliable due to character encoding, encryption and incorrect OCR results performed in the past.
 Furthermore, we applied the Gopher language quality filtering \cite{rae2021scaling} with the same parameters as described in the original work.
 We did not use any other filters provided by Datatrove, such as C4 \cite{raffel2023exploringlimitstransferlearning} or FineWeb \cite{penedo2024finewebdatasetsdecantingweb}, because they are designed for web data, which is expected to be noisier than text from scientific articles.

 \paragraph{Deduplication} We applied MinHash deduplication on the document level to each individual filtered dump.
 We utilized the deduplication pipeline from Datatrove \cite{penedodatatrove}, which was also used for FineWeb \cite{penedo2024finewebdatasetsdecantingweb}.
 For this, we generated 5-grams using a word tokenizer \cite{bird2009natural} and computed MinHashes using 112 hash functions, the same setup was used for the FineWeb deduplication.
 We also targeted documents that are at least 75\% similar.